kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 applicability annotations.
 If neither of these options are specified, no checks will be performed.

--D, --remove-deleted
-Validate objects with elements that have a change type of "delete" removed.

 -d, --dir &lt;dir&gt;
 The directory to start searching for ACT/CCT/PCT data modules in.
 By default, the current directory is used.